parse-community/docs/_includes/common/security.md

 }
 ```

-You can expect following behavior:
+You can expect following behavior\*:

 |Operation | User not in "editors" | User is in "editors" |
 | - | - | - |